oils-for-unix/oils/doc/pretty-printing.md

     translation with mycpp, which is a crappy program
   - Yaks goes along with the tagged pointer runtime.
 We want to make a principled IR rather than just printing text.

+Design / Research:

+- Unified Code Representation?
+  - for execution (ignoring comments)
+  - for ysh-ify - VERY rough translation, doesn't respect semantics
+    - we use the "span ID" here - can we get rid of it to make tokens smaller?
+    - is the span ID affected by re-parsing / dynamic parsing?
+Or can we safely ignore that?
+  - for formatting - must respect comments
+    - does this also use the span ID?
+Order may be important
+    - I think it builds an alternative tree with keywords and `() {}` and comments, and may not need span ID
+    - might need the span ID
+      - when retrieving the node.left and node.right locations
+      - comparing comment tokens to others?
+      - test/arena.sh invariant - TODO: rename to SPAN invariant?

+- "Coarse Parsing" to build coarse YSH tree DIRECTLY
+  - though if we have a shell parser, we might as well use it